-The competition fosters and promotes business growth at the college and university level by giving students a chance to organize, direct, and present a business idea to a panel of judges.
-Opportunity Quest provides teams with an educational forum to prepare them for the competition and aid them in the creation and implementation of their business plan.
+Participating students will organize, direct, and present a business idea to a panel of judges.
+Opportunity Quest provides teams with an educational forum to prepare them for the competition and aid them in the creation and implementation of their business idea.
 By joining you will:

 - Get helpful feedback in order to move forward with you business opportunity

-- Attend free workshops to coach you on how to write the different aspects of an executive summary
+- Receive mentoring to coach you on how to present the different aspects of a business plan

 - Build your network by meeting like-minded students and faculty